What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Policies That Typically Require Medical Exams

 Guaranteed Issue Policies: Accept nearly all applicants without health questions or exams.
-These offer the lowest coverage limits and highest premiums but provide options for those with serious health conditions.
-Learn more about guaranteed issue life insurance if you have health concerns.
+These offer the lowest coverage limits and highest premiums but provide options for those with serious health conditions or pre-existing conditions.

 How Results Affect Your Premiums